aphorism44/gentleIntroLisp/README.md

 NOTE - Would prefer SBCL but that implementation has lousy terminal REPL.

-Using Eclipse with Dandelion plugin (but using terminal window to actually run SBLC) on Windows 10 and Ubuntu 20.

-Using Atom with Lisp plugin on MacBook Pro.
+Using Atom with Lisp plugin (across Windows, Mac, and Ubuntu machines)
-Using Eclipse with Dandelion plugin on Ubuntu machine (still using CLISP in terminal)

 USE
 1. use "clisp" at terminal to access REPL
 2. use "(load 'filename.lisp')" in clisp

+Personal study of Lisp.
+Only used language for 1 semester while studying for BSCS.